rustamkulenov/terraform-provider-ruvds/README.md

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

+The provider is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) and uses [RuVDS API v2.24](https://ruvds.com/api-docs/).

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.